Unidata/tds/docs/src/public/userguide/pages/thredds/WmsRef.md

 ## WMS Configuration

 Additional WMS configuration options can be set in the `threddsConfig.xml` file.
-More details on these options are available [here](#wms-service).

 Further WMS configuration properties are set in the wmsConfig.xml file.
 These properties are mainly related with styling of WMS images.
 Similar to the `threddsConfig.xml file`, the WMS configuration file (wmsConfig.xml) is found in the `$tds.content.root.path{}/content/thredds` directory.
 A detailed description of the wmsConfig.xml file can be found at the MyOcean "Detailed WMS Configuration" page.

-If you are installing a new TDS, you should find a default wmsConfig.xml file (along with other configuration files) in your content/thredds directory after you first deploy the TDS.
+If you are installing a new TDS, you should find a default `wmsConfig.xml` file (along with other configuration files) in your content`/thredds` directory after you first deploy the TDS.
 If you are upgrading from a TDS version before version `4.2.20100615.*`, you will have to copy the default file from `${tomcat_home}/webapps/thredds/WEB-INF/altContent/startup/wmsConfig.xml`.

 ## Change to CRS List in WMS GetCapabilities Documents